hylimo/hylimo/website/docs/sequence.md

 - `lost-message-element` to layout lost message elements
 - `found-message` to style found messages
 - `found-message-element` to layout found message elements
-- `fragment-line` to style the lines separating fragments from each other
-- `fragment-line-element` to layout the lines separating fragments from each other
 - `fragment-name-border` to style the border around fragment names
 - `fragment-name` to style the text display of fragment names
 - `fragment-name-element` to layout both the border and name of fragments